 Sets/returns the state of a digital output.
-Setting this to true will activate the output, False is the default state.
+Setting this to true will activate the output, making the contact between Common and NO. False is the default state.
 Reading the OutputState immediately after setting it will not return the value set - it will return the last state reported by the Phidget.